Eschatologue/CM_wiki/docs/class/other/opt-class-feat.md

 When you damage a creature with a Melee weapon attack or an **:rsc-a: Unarmed Strike**{ .rsc } , you can expend a spell slot to cause that attack to deal **bonus damage** to the target.
 This feature also changes the damage type dealt from _**Radiant Strike**_ feature.
 This bonus damage is `2d8` for a level 1 spell slot and it increases by `1d8` for each spell slot level above 1, to a maximum of `6d8`.

-The bonus damage of this feature depends on your alignment, or freely choose from the following table table.
+The bonus damage of this feature depends on your alignment, or freely choose from the following table.

 | Alignment | Damage Type |
 |:-:|:-:|